All Episodes

 This administration was colorblind in its incompetence, Obama said at a conference of black clergy, but the poverty and the hopelessness was there long before the hurricane.

-All a hurricane did was to pull the curtain back for all the world to see.
+All the hurricane did was to pull the curtain back for all the world to see.

 Obama got an ovation from 8,000 people.

-And yet, Obama critic or Obama supporters and people in the state controlled media say that anybody who opposes Obama is racist.
+And yet, Obama critic, their Obama supporters, and people in the state-controlled media say that anybody who opposes Obama is racist.

 To the phones, Christine in Haverhill, Massachusetts.